aasisodiya/IaC-And-Serverless-Application/cloudformation-scripts/README.md

 - `cfn-init`: Used to retrieve and interpret the resource metadata, installing packages, creating files and starting services.
 - `cfn-signal`: A simple wrapper to signal an AWS CloudFormation CreationPolicy or WaitCondition, enabling you to synchronize other resources in the stack with the application being ready
-- `cfn-get-metadata`: A wrapper script making it easy to retireve either all metadata defined for a resource or path to a specific key or subtree of the resource metadata.
+- `cfn-get-metadata`: A wrapper script making it easy to retrieve either all metadata defined for a resource or path to a specific key or subtree of the resource metadata.
 - `cfn-hup`: A daemon to check for updates to metadata and execute custom hooks when the changes are detected.

 ## Config Block